cambridge-cares/CitiesKG/CEA_AGENT/README.md

 The CEA Agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/)  and the data it produces on building energy demands and installable solar energy generators.

-The agent currently queries for building geometry, surrounding buildings geometries, building usage and historical weather data stored in knowledge graph, which are passed to CEA as inputs.
+The agent currently queries for building geometry, surrounding buildings geometries, building usage and historical weather data stored in knowledge graph, and terrain data from PostGIS, which are passed to CEA as inputs.
 The energy demands and potential energy of solar energy generators (which include photovoltaic panels, photovoltaic-thermal collectors, and solar collectors) calculated by CEA are extracted by the agent and stored on the knowledge graph.

 ## Build Instructions

-### maven
+### Maven

 The docker image uses TheWorldAvatar maven repository (https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/).
 You'll need to provide your credentials (github username/personal access token) in single-word text files located: